oneapi-src/SYCLomatic/docs/dev_guide/frequently-asked-questions-faq.rst

   or
   $ sudo apt install libstdc++-12-dev

+And your installation may differ, install the appropriate version of the g++-XX package or libstdc++-XX-dev package based on the missing from the results of  "ls /usr/lib/gcc/x86_64-linux-gnu" and "ls /usr/include/c++".

 How do I resolve incorrect runtime behavior for dpct::dev_mgr and dpct:mem_mgr in a library project that is loaded more than once in another application?
 ***********************************************************************************************************************************************************